 Processes and culture also matter.
 I once worked on a team that didn’t use version control or have a bug tracker.
 For every no-brainer item on the Joel test, there are teams out there that make the wrong choice.

-Although I’ve only worked on one team that completely failed the Joel test, every team I’ve worked on has had glaring deficiencies that are technically trivial (but sometimes culturally difficult) to fix.
+Although I’ve only worked on one team that completely failed the Joel test (they scored a 1 out of 12), every team I’ve worked on has had glaring deficiencies that are technically trivial (but sometimes culturally difficult) to fix.
 When I was at Google, we had really bad communication problems between the two halves of our team that were in different locations.
 My fix was brain-dead simple: I started typing up meeting notes for all of our local meetings and discussions and taking questions from the remote team about things that surprised them in our notes.
 That’s something anyone could have done, and it was a huge productivity improvement for the entire team.
 I’ve literally never found an environment where you can’t massively improve productivity with something that trivial.
 Sometimes people don’t agree (e.g., it took months to get the non-version-control-using-team to use version control), but that’s a topic for another post.

 Programmers are woefully underutilized at most companies.
 What’s the point of hiring “the best” and then crippling them?
 You can get better results by hiring undistinguished folks and setting them up for success, and it’s a lot cheaper.